 - Don’t have access to a suitable vehicle

-A four days intensive learner permit course will increase participant’s awareness of road rules, road safety and Australian licensing systems, and fully prepare participants for their learner permit test will promote safer driving in the community.
+A four days intensive learner permit course will increase participant’s awareness of road rules, road safety and Australian licensing systems, and fully prepare participants for their learner permit test.
 The provision of purchased and supervised lessons will help learners acquire their probationary licence.

-Participants are provided a ‘road to solo’ handbook throughout the course and a four-hour in-class culturally and linguistically appropriate materials are delivered during the course.
+Participants are provided a ‘road to solo’ handbook and the course is delivered with culturally and linguistically appropriate materials through 4 hours of in-class time.

 Adult Driving Program

-Due to limited funding Whittlesea Community Connection will provide only ten places for eligible participants.
+Due to limited funding Whittlesea Community Connections will provide only ten places for eligible participants.
 For more information, please contact Edmond on 9401 6666.